AndreaNardinocchi/placemark/README.md

       const category = await db.categoryStore.getCategoryById(request.params.id);
       const newPlacemark = {
         /** The inputted data from the form will get here (payload),
-         * and we stick them to a placemark object (title, artist, duration), and
+         * and we stick them to a placemark object, and
          * finally we add the placemark to the database (placemarkStore) via the category
          * with its specific 'id' */
         title: request.payload.title,